 My research solves the hard problems for your team.

 My work draws from over 40 years of research into Resilience Engineering, Naturalistic Decision Making, Cognitive Systems Engineering, and Human Performance improvement.
-Using proven research techniques, I can identify the sources of your organization’s toughest problems.
+Using proven research techniques, I can help identify the sources of your organization’s toughest problems.

 I bring deep expertise in applying evidence-based and sustainable performance improvement innovations.
 Working collaboratively with your team, I build flexible, adaptive solutions to increase productivity, improve employee satisfaction, and strengthen teamwork.